About Evergreen Lake

 The minimum size and creel limits, in addition to those stated by the Illinois statewide fishing regulations are:

 (Black, White, and Hybrid)

-*Required on all watercraft* (Sailboats, sailboards, canoes, and kayaks, etc.)
+*Required on all watercraft* (Fishing Boats, sailboats, sailboards, canoes, paddleboards, and kayaks, etc.)

-Registrations can be done at the COMLARA Park Visitors Center during office hours, at self-registration drop boxes located at both boat launch facilities, and online at our website.
+Register online, at the COMLARA Park Visitors Center during office hours, or at self-registration drop boxes located at both boat launch facilities.

 Type of McLean County Non-County

 Daily $15.00 $20.00

 *10 horsepower or less motor restriction on Evergreen Lake.